CLUG-kr/cloneCoding-web2/README.md

 It requires [Node.js](https://nodejs.org/)  to run.

-Change directory to the project directory, and start the server
+Change directory to the project directory, and start the server :

 ```sh
 cd naverblog_clonecoding
 npm start
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.